SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/conference-theme/index.md

 -   And lots more
 -   Plus anything else anyone wants to talk about, of course
 -   And our business track

-Although the theme sets the general tone of the conference, it doesn't preclude session topics that might be considered "off theme."
-The goal of the theme is to stimulate ideas, not to prevent discussion.